-The Registry of Commercial Transactions operates under the Secured Transactions” Chapter 9 of the Commercial Transactions Act, Act No. 241-1996, as amended, which was reformulated and added under Act No. 21-2012.
+The Commercial Transactions Registry operates under the Secured Transactions” Chapter 9 of the Commercial Transactions Act, Act No. 241-1996, as amended, which was reformulated and added under Act No. 21-2012.

-The Department of State is the governmental agency responsible for administering the Registry of liens on personal property that are used as guaranty for incurred obligations.
+The Department of State is responsible for administering the Registry of liens on personal property to secure financing transactions.

 A lien is a security interest granted over personal property to secure the payment of a debt or performance of some other obligation.